The Ice Age Cometh – climate change explained in three graphs

 What caused them?
 Speculative theories abound but we just don’t know.

-We live within the Holocene Stage of the Quaternary Period, the last subdivisions of the Phanerozoic Eon.
-Obviously, we cannot know for sure how long the Quaternary will last, but on the evidence of previous Ice Ages, it probably has many tens of millions of years to go.
+We do not know how long the Quaternary Ice Age will last, but on the evidence of previous Ice Ages, it probably has many tens of millions of years to run.
+This post should technically be called The Glaciers Cometh.
+We already live in an Ice Age.

 A Reflection on Deep Time